jacobguenther/endless-sky-guides/README.md

 ## Deep Archaeology
 ### Deep Archaeology (Part 1)
 #### Where to find:
+Between 1 and 20 jumps from Miaplacidus in the systems that are catagorized as "paradise", "north", or "near earth".

 #### Requirements:
+Combat rating of 15(This is real low).

 #### Tips:
+None

 ### Deep Archaeology (Part 2)
 #### Where to find:
+Vinci

 #### Requirements:
+Completed Deep Archaeology 1.

 #### Tips:
+None

 ### Deep Archaeology (Part 3)
 #### Where to find:
+Vinci

 #### Requirements:
+Completed Deep Archaeology 2.

 #### Tips:
+None

 ### Deep Archaeology (Part 4)
 #### Where to find:
+Vinci

 #### Requirements:
+Completed Deep Archaeology 3.

 #### Tips:
+None

 ### Deep Archaeology (Part 5)
 #### Where to find:
+Midgard

 #### Requirements:
+Completed Deep Archaeology 4.

 #### Tips:
+None

 ## There Might Be Riots